Brand Names: Juxtapid

-Grapefruit and grapefruit juice may interact with lomitapide and lead to unwanted side effects.
-Do not drink grapefruit juice while taking lomitapide.
+Grapefruit may interact with lomitapide and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Do not drink more than 1 alcoholic drink per day.
 Alcohol can increase your risk of liver damage while you are taking lomitapide.